101 - 2174 Airport Drive

-[ CCC s.
-272(1)(d) acknowledges sexual assault by or involving a third party.
-That section makes it a crime to commit assault by acting ‘as a party to the offence with any other person.’
+[ CCC s 272(1)(d) addresses sexual assault by or involving a third party.
+That section makes it a felony to commit assault by acting ‘as a party to the offence with any other person.’
 In Canada, stalking by proxy is therefore a crime, at least when third-party involvement culminates in assault.
-The instigator who aids and abets shares the guilt and the consequences. ]
+The instigator who aids and abets, persuades or recruits, cannot hide in the wings, but instead shares the guilt and the consequences. ]

 Tuum Est - It Is Up To You